How to Finance a Biotech Startup

-There are grants available for academic collaborations with industry to facilitate invention commercialization (eg. in Canada, IRAP funds a large number of collaborative biotech projects).
-In the USA, funding from the National Institutes of Health (NIH) comes with certain data sharing policies that must be followed.
+There are grants available for academic collaborations with industry to facilitate invention commercialization (e.g., in Canada, IRAP funds a large number of collaborative biotech projects).
+In the U.S. funding from the National Institutes of Health (NIH) comes with certain data sharing policies that must be followed.

 Many startups rely on funding from private investors that have an interest in biotech and believe in the product.
-This might come from friends and family, or acquaintances with money.
+This might come from friends and family or acquaintances with money.
 These people might be the easiest to convince that your product is a viable investment, and they typically demand the least control over your company.
 However, if the company folds, you have the most to lose in terms of your relationships with them.

-A typical angel investor will demand a larger share of the company than friends/family, thus more control.
+A typical angel investor will demand a larger share of the company than friends or family, thus more control.
 However, you might actually benefit from their experience and advice.
-Angels know what they are up against and you risk less in terms of personal relationships by taking this route.
+Angels know what they are up against, and you risk less in terms of personal relationships by taking this route.

-The VC will also rally around the business, helping with management, promoting it and providing contacts, to protect their investment, which can often be up to several million dollars.
-A VC will help you identify potential milestones and set a course towards achieving them.
+The VC will also rally around the business, helping with management, promotion, and providing contacts to protect their investment, which can often be up to several million dollars.
+A VC will help you identify potential milestones and set a course toward achieving them.

 The downside of this is, if the business fails, you still have to repay the loan.
-Although the amount of funding you gain might be less than with investors as listed above, by starting with "debt" financing (loans, lines of credit and credit cards) you demonstrate to investors that you have faith in the company and are willing to take risks to make it work.
+Although the amount of funding you gain might be less than with investors as listed above, by starting with "debt" financing (loans, lines of credit, and credit cards) you demonstrate to investors that you have faith in the company and are willing to take risks to make it work.

 Going public is usually an option for more established companies, but is a way to get additional funding to complete a project and bring it to market.
 Selling shares is not always the best business strategy, however, so the various pros and cons of going public need to be considered before launching an IPO.